Pulover/PuloversMacroCreator/Documentation/Main.md

 Shows or hides the [Command Search Bar](#command-search-bar).

+### Font Size

+Selects the size of the font for the Macros Listviews only.

 ### Reset Columns Size

 Resets default column sizes (default sizes are different for maximized and window mode).